stackitcloud/stackit-cli/docs/stackit_beta_cdn_distribution_update.md

       --bucket-region string                      Region for Object Storage backend --bucket-url string                         Bucket URL for Object Storage backend --default-cache-duration string             ISO8601 duration string for default cache duration (e.g., 'PT1H30M' for 1 hour and 30 minutes)
-  -h, --help                                      Help for "stackit beta cdn distribution create"
+  -h, --help                                      Help for "stackit beta cdn distribution update"
       --http                                      Use HTTP backend
       --http-geofencing stringArray               Geofencing rules for HTTP backend in the format 'https://example.com US,DE'.
 URL and countries have to be quoted.
 Repeatable.
       --http-origin-request-headers strings       Origin request headers for HTTP backend in the format 'HeaderName: HeaderValue', repeatable.
 WARNING: do not store sensitive values in the headers!